crcn/programming-terms/README.md

 This is a compiled list of terms to help you with naming things for you application.
-I'll typically choose any one of these combinations depending on who I'm working with, the language & platform I'm writing in, and libraries used.

 ## OO terms